 Default reply: You have successfully been unsubscribed.
 You will not receive any more messages from this number.
 Reply START to resubscribe.

 Any of these STOP keyword replies will prevent a customer from receiving new messages from the Twilio phone number they're responding to.
-When Twilio receives one of these replies, we will create a "blacklist" entry on our side, and then pass the message on to your webhook.
-Once we have a blacklist entry for a particular recipient phone number, any future attempts to message them will be met with a 400 response from our API, along with Error Code 21610 - Message cannot be sent to the 'To' number because the customer has replied with STOP.
+When Twilio receives one of these replies, we will create a "block list" entry on our side, and then pass the message on to your webhook.
+Once we have a block list entry for a particular recipient phone number, any future attempts to message them will be met with a 400 response from our API, along with Error Code 21610 - Message cannot be sent to the 'To' number because the customer has replied with STOP.
 Recipients can disable this message stop, and resume receiving messages with the START, YES, or UNSTOP commands as outlined below.